-- · fees paid to contractors in connection with the development of manufacturing processes for products in development; - fees paid to CROs in connection with preclinical and clinical development activities; - · fees paid to contractors in connection with preparation of regulatory submissions; and - · fees paid to vendors related to product manufacturing, development and distribution of clinical study supplies.
+- fees paid to contractors in connection with the development of manufacturing processes for products in development; - · fees paid to CROs in connection with preclinical and clinical development activities; - · fees paid to contractors in connection with preparation of regulatory submissions; and - · fees paid to vendors related to product manufacturing, development and distribution of clinical study supplies.

 We base our expenses related to pre-clinical and human studies on our estimates of the services received and efforts expended pursuant to contracts with multiple development contractors that conduct and manage development work and studies on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts may depend on factors such as the successful enrollment of subjects and the completion of specific study milestones.
 In accruing service fees, we will estimate the time period over which services will be performed, the completion of certain tasks, enrollment of subjects, study center activation and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we will adjust the accrual or prepayment accordingly.
-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.
-Based on limited historical experience, actual results have not been materially different from our estimates.
+Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed relative to the actual status and timing of services performed relative have not been materially different from our estimates.